Private Swimming Pools, Spas and Fences

 • For second-hand pools/spa’s, endorsed structural integrity report for the proposed pool/spa.

 • Floodplain advice from the Department of Water and Environmental Regulation will indicate high water table probability for your area.
 This is an important consideration (most pool companies don’t check this) and can result in catastrophic pool failure.
-See floodplain map
+See floodplain map.

 • Hydrostatic valves will be required for all pools installed in flood-prone areas.

 Please note any easements on your property cannot be adversely affected by the installation of the pool.
-In rare cases, a swimming pool may not possible on your lot.
+In rare cases, a swimming pool may not be possible on your lot.

 Will any other approvals be required?